n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.readBinaryFiles.md

+---
+title: Read Binary Files
+description: The Read Binary Files node is used to read multiple files from the host machine that runs Workflow².
+tags:
+  - Workflow²
+  - Read Binary Files
+---

 # Read Binary Files

-The Read Binary Files node is used to read multiple files from the host machine that runs n8n.
+The Read Binary Files node is used to read multiple files from the host machine that runs Workflow².

 !!! note " Keep in mind"
-    1. If you are running Doc² in Docker, your command will run on the Doc² container and not the Docker host.
+    1. If you are running Workflow² in Docker, your command will run on the Doc² container and not the Docker host.
 2. This node will look for files relative to the Doc² install path.
 It is recommended to use absolute file paths to prevent any errors.